 In addition, this fall, food picked up from the pantry is only for consumption outside of WCU Biltmore Park.

 All students enrolled in a degree-seeking program, AND enrolled in a minimum of 6 credit hours, AND required to pay the student health fee are required by the UNC system to have medical insurance coverage.
 There is a sponsored plan through the UNC system in which each eligible student will be automatically enrolled at the beginning of both the fall and spring semester.
 The premium to cover the cost of the plan is then placed on the student’s WCU account.

 If you are covered by another insurance plan, you can opt to waive out of the mandatory UNC plan by clicking the “How to Waive” button found on the website located at studenthealthins.wcu.edu.
 You must complete the waiver process as directed by submitting the necessary insurance information requested.

-Health Services is available at WCU Biltmore Park or on the Cullowhee campus.
-Health Services’ hours at WCU Biltmore Park may be found at biltmorepark.wcu.edu.
-Cullowhee hours are Monday to Friday, 8 a.m. - 5 p.m.
-Please call University Health Services at 828.227.7640 to schedule an appointment.
-Throughout the semester, University Health Services will also sponsor health-related events, such as flu shot clinics, at WCU Biltmore Park.
+Health Services appointments will be offered virtually or at the Cullowhee offices during regular operating hours, Monday to Friday, 8 a.m. - 5 p.m.
+Please call University Health Services at 828.227.7640 to schedule.
+Throughout the semester, University Health Services may also sponsor health-related events, such as flu shot clinics, at WCU Biltmore Park.
 Please watch for those announcements via email.

 Hunter Library at WCU is an important resource for your academic success.
 Many of the library’s holdings are now available online, including electronic books and journals, and each discipline has its own library subject expert.
 You can get help from a librarian night or day via live chat, email, or in-person consultation.
 Visit the library’s kiosk in the Student Commons on the 3rd floor to visit with a librarian during office hours or quickly locate more information.